 The trickiest part about anxiety is that we tend to avoid things that make us anxious.
 An anxious child or teen will always choose the route of avoidance if it results in less anxiety.
 Thus, when our children stay home from school, they feel relief.
 While school refusal or avoidance can look like students missing full days of school, it can also look like students missing parts of the day, consistently arriving late, going home early, or spending much of the day outside of the classroom (e.g., in the nurses' office, counselors' office, etc.).

-Children and teens may experience these thoughts when they are able to avoid school and thus their anxious symptoms:
+Children and teens may experience these thoughts when they are able to avoid school and thus also avoid their anxious symptoms:

 - Deep breaths, I don’t need to see my scary teacher today…

 - I don’t have the opportunity to run into my bully in the lunchroom...